A Complete Guide to Spousal Maintenance

 Spousal maintenance is paid above child support and is mainly intended to meet the demands of the other spouse.

-Are spousal maintenance payments guaranteed?
+Are Spousal Maintenance payments guaranteed?

 No, spousal maintenance payments are not guaranteed.
 Orders can be varied or dismissed by the courts if circumstances change, for example if the person paying suffers ill health or a job loss.
 There are many circumstances in which the court may change spousal maintenance payments.